openshift/enhancements/enhancements/installer/vsphere-ipi-zonal.md

 including `Datacenter`, `ComputeCluster`, `Hosts`, `Networks`, `Datastore` and optionally `ResourcePool`, `Folder`, `Template`, and `TagIDs`.

-The vm-host group zonal will add a new additional field of `hostGroup` which needs to pre-exist prior to installation.
+The vm-host group zonal will add a field of `hostGroup` which needs to pre-exist prior to installation.

-The existing platform spec vcenter parameters will be deprecated but not removed or remove support for using those parameters.
+The existing platform spec vcenter parameters are deprecated but not removed or remove support for using those parameters.
 The deprecated platform spec though will not gain the new features that failure domains provides.

 ```golang
 package vsphere